"I lost a brother when you left us and can't explain to you what I'd give to just give you a hug one last time and say goodbye to you properly."

 Reconnecting with Louis Tomlinson

-Even more significantly, the two have filmed a Netflix documentary series together.
-The three-part road trip across America features "intimate conversations about life, love, loss and fatherhood."
+In January 2025, Louis Tomlinson attended Zayn's show in Los Angeles — a visible sign of something patched back together between two people who had drifted hard.
+The two have since filmed a Netflix documentary series together.
+A three-part road trip across America featuring "intimate conversations about life, love, loss and fatherhood."

-• "Room Under the Stairs" reached #3 on the UK Albums Chart and #15 on the US Billboard 200
+His solo career has delivered commercially too: "PILLOWTALK" debuted at number one in multiple countries.
+"Room Under the Stairs" reached #3 on the UK Albums Chart and #15 on the US Billboard 200.
+Collaborations with Taylor Swift, Sia, and others have landed.

 Gigi has said: "Zayn and I do our custody schedules months in advance... we help each other out and have each other's backs."

-Zayn's perspective: "Co-parenting is good.
+Zayn: "Co-parenting is good.
 We have a really good relationship for Khai.
 She's the main importance."
 He added that he'd take 60% custody if he could.

 "The main thing that I always feel bad about when I look back over my life is not enjoying the band enough."